Battle of Mahiwa: Aftermath

-The British forces were defeated with heavy losses, taking over 2,700 casualties, and were forced to withdraw.
+The British forces suffered heavy losses, taking over 2,700 casualties, and were forced to withdraw.
 Although Von Lettow-Vorbeck had inflicted the greatest number of casualties on the Allies in the African Theater since the Battle of Tanga, the battle did not go as well as he had hoped.
 The German losses of 500 to 600 casualties were over thirty percent of their force engaged.
 German supplies were extremely limited and four days of fighting had expended over 850,000 rounds, nearly his entire supply of smokeless cartridges.
 Without sufficient ammunition for their modern weapons, the German force was reduced to using old Mauser Model 1871s which used black powder cartridges.
 Low on supplies and fearing another assault, General von Lettow-Vorbeck decided to withdraw from German East Africa and launch an invasion of Portuguese East Africa, where he hoped to regain strength by capturing supplies from the ill-prepared Portuguese Army there.